DRackSim: Simulator for Rack-scale Memory Disaggregation: DRackSim Design and Operations

 \subsubsection{Global Memory Manager}

-The global memory manager takes care of the remote memory address space in all the memory pools and reserves remote memory from one of the pools upon receiving a request from compute node.
-A global manager handle conflicts during remote memory reservations to different nodes and acts as a load balancer for choosing a memory pool for allocation.
-As pointed out by \cite{10074901}, memory pools are bound to face contention in their queues when several compute nodes (with different memory access patterns) simultaneously access a remote memory pool.
-Memory pool selection should be done so that all pools face the same number of memory requests and avoid contention as much as possible.
-After reservation, the global memory manager will share chunk details (size, pool-id) with the requesting node, which creates an entry in its mapping table. \DESIGN{} follows a round-robin memory pool selection while reserving a memory chunk from one of the pools.
+The global memory manager (and controller) takes care of the remote memory address space in all the memory pools and reserves remote memory from one of the pools on receiving a request from compute nodes.
+The global manager handles conflicts during remote memory reservations to different nodes and acts as a load balancer while choosing a memory pool for allocation.
+On reservation of a memory chunk, it will share chunk details (pool-id, remote base address, size, etc.) with the requesting compute node, creating an entry in its mapping table as shown in section \ref{3}.
+The memory pools are bound to face contention in their queues when several compute nodes access the same pool simultaneously.
+To avoid contention and tail latency, memory pool selection should be done so that all pools face almost similar amounts of memory request traffic.
+It should also ensure Quality of Service (QOS) to different applications running on compute nodes with different sensitivities towards memory latency (compute vs memory bound applications) using request scheduling mechanisms. \DESIGN{} follows a round-robin pool selection while reserving a memory chunk and allows further exploration of similar pool selection policies.